Alpine-DAV/ascent/src/docs/sphinx/QuickStart.rst

 (The ``-p`` is used to forward ports between the container and your host machine, we use these ports to allow web servers on the container to serve data to the host.)

 This container automatically launches a Jupyter Notebook server on port 8888.
 Assuming you forwarded port 8888 from the Docker container to your host machine, you should be able to connect to the notebook server using http://localhost:8888.
-The current password for the notebook server is: ``learn``
+The password for the notebook server is: ``learn``